Cheating in online games: System incompatibility

 Anti-cheat software commonly use low-level system interfaces not intended by the OS vendor for public use.
 As a result, they are a common source of incompatibilities with newer versions of operating systems and security measures as well as alternative OS API implementations such as Wine.
 For example, Windows enables Hypervisor-protected Code Integrity (HVCI) by default in every market except Chinese and Korean installations due to anti-cheat compatibility issues.

+Third-party hardware detection

+With the additional scrutiny directed towards the rising popularity of the third-party peripherals being used to gain unfair advantages in competitive games, game developers such as Bungie and Activision started cracking down on the users of these peripherals, with Activision updating its RICOCHET cheat detection software to detect such devices, while Bungie has just announced that while they are fine with using peripherals for the sake of genuine accessibility, they are ready to take countermeasures if they detect players using these devices to gain unfair advantages.

 Penalties for cheating

 Game publishers can implement a wide array of consequences for cheating players.

 Banning players

-Some game publishers may decide to try to permanently ban players who are persistent in cheating and ruining the game community.
+Some game publishers may decide to try to permanently ban players who are persistent in cheating and disrupting the game community.
 Such bans are typically placed based on hardware ID or IP address.
 Consequently, cheaters may develop ways of getting around these bans, by either playing through proxy or VPN servers, or spoofing or changing their hardware configuration.

 Some companies and leagues ban suspected cheaters by blacklisting specific installation or serial keys, or user accounts, meaning that the player is effectively prevented from playing the game online.
 Certain games are known to identify cheaters and "shadow ban" them by placing them in matchmaking with other cheaters only, so as not to let the cheaters know that they have been identified.

 While game publishers are known to ban players employing cheats, the actual number of players banned is usually not revealed.
 Exceptions to this include Blizzard Entertainment, Nexon, and CipSoft, known for banning cheaters in batches, and publicising the number of banned accounts, presumably in order to discourage others from cheating.